benhaslett/Ben-Haslett/README.md

 - Tasked with completely restructuring previous IT infrastructure for more efficient daily operations and staff support
 - Rebuilt server room for maximum output and minimal downtime
 - Leading helpdesk support project for council Head Office and remote sites, developing, maintaining and providing training where necessary
-- Effectively implemented 2007 Exchange project
+- Effectively implemented 2007 Exchange

 **Achievements**